 Nathan Wright (Spiritual name: Spirit man from the Sun or Giizus Su Win en eh) of the Crane Clan, is a tribal member of the Sault Ste.
 Marie Tribe of Chippewa Indians with First Nations ancestry.

-Chief Kagayosh signed the 1836 Treaty that ceded almost half the lands of Michigan.
+Shinwauk was there when the 1836 Treaty that ceded almost half the lands of Michigan was signed.
 It was this Treaty signing that allowed Nathan to retained the rights to harvest herbs and plants used in Herbal Lodge Products.

 Nathan continues his ancestors’ legendary work by harvest medicines from the same areas as his ancestors.